TheGnarCo/GEAR/README.md

 GEAR is currently hosted on `render.com`, and a live version (on the free tier - sorry for slow loads!) can be found [here](https://gear-sa2b.onrender.com/)!

 For more information, check out the [`render.yaml`](/render.yaml).

+## Troubleshooting

+> Whoa, the site looks unstyled when I run it locally!

+We previously precompiled the assets for reasons that no longer exist.
+Check your `/public` directory for an  `/assets` directory, and then delete it.